NioDan-F/Detection-hand/README.md

 ## 🔍 Overview

 - 🧠 Trained a Decision Tree model using scikit-learn on extracted HOG features from hand gesture images.
-- 📦 Model is exported as C++ code using `everywhereml` format, embedded into ESP32-CAM firmware.
+- 📦 Model is exported as C++ code with `everywhereml` and embedded directly into ESP32-CAM firmware.
-- 🎥 ESP32-CAM captures hand image, extracts HOG features, and predicts gesture in real time.
+- 🎥 ESP32-CAM runs the model on-device: capture frame → extract HOG → predict gesture → output label in real time.

 ---